Facts and FAQs about Historic U.S. Route 66, from beginning in Chicago to the end in Santa Monica

 Where did Route 66 start and end?

-Route 66 began in downtown Chicago, Illinois, and ended in Santa Monica in California.
+Route 66 began in downtown Chicago, Illinois, and ended in Santa Monica near the Pacific Ocean in California.

 How long was U.S. Route 66?